 1996.
 In late twentieth century we are facing neoliberalism, but, as a trade-off, republican right are been acknowledged and democracy is a source of morality and social justice.
 (Lecture at UNESCO conference).

 1997.
 With Jairo Abud.
 The difference between the short term costs of adjusting an economy and the costs of procrastinating adjustment and reform are the net transition costs.
 In the limit, they determine the moment reform begins.
 (Paper World Development)*

 1996.
 The 'crisis of the state interpretation'.
 Economic and political analysis of the crisis starting in 1980 in Latin America.
 Portuguese and French versions available.
-(Book: Lynne Rienner Publishers)
+(Book: Lynne Rienner Publishers) Available in bookstores

 1996.
 The transition from bureaucratic to public administration in Brazil.
 It is the first paper where the author presents the state reform model.
 This model first appeared in his Plano Diretor da Reforma do Aparelho do Estado, September 1995.
 Portuguese and Spanish versions available.(Paper in Bresser-Pereira and Spink edited book)*